 - edit or hide the default ones,

 - rearrange existing fields in the checkout.

-Over 20,000 stores use this plugin worldwide on a daily basis.
+Over 80,000 stores use this plugin worldwide daily.

-What's more, this plugin has 4.6 out of 5 stars rating.
-Look at exemplary reviews:
+What's more, this plugin has a 4.6 out of 5 stars rating.

 - Single Line Text